Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Trying new foods and different lifestyles builds adaptability and fresh perspectives that last a lifetime.

-As a visitor, you contribute to preserving Sri Lanka's tea country capital's ecology and heritage.
-A commitment to responsible travel benefits the destination and its inhabitants.
+As a visitor, you aid in the conservation of Sri Lanka's tea country capital's ecology and heritage.
+A commitment to responsible the benefits of travel the destination and its inhabitants.

 Avoid disturbing wildlife or collecting natural souvenirs.
 Leave no trace behind.